hashicorp/consul-telemetry-collector/README.md

   <span>Consul Telemetry Collector</span>
 </h1>

-Consul Telemetry Collector is a lightweight OpenTelemetry collector used to collect metrics, logs and traces from a Consul cluster and collect metrics from envoy service proxies and export them to HCP or another OTLP compliant endpoint.
-The metric sink is encrypted and authorized by the Consul service mesh.
+Consul Telemetry Collector is a lightweight OpenTelemetry collector used to collect metrics from Envoy proxies and export them to HCP and/or another OTLP compliant metrics endpoint.
+The [Envoy stats sink](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/metrics_service.proto#extension-envoy-stat-sinks-metrics-service) is encrypted and authorized by the Consul service mesh.

 Configuration will be loaded in the following order of precedence: